 4. Manage the Sun Exposure

-• Lakeside Tavern: Full sun in the late afternoon.
+- Lakeside Tavern: Full sun later in the afternoon.

-• Printshop Beer Co: Afternoon shade increases as the sun drops behind buildings.
+- Printshop Beer Co: Usually gets more shade as the sun drops behind the buildings.

 5. The Brewery vs. Restaurant Choice

 Check our blog for more venue comparisons.
-We track these details for you.
+We keep track of this stuff so you do not have to.

 6. Bring the Dog (Correctly)